userVincent/KM-DFX/README.md

 ### Step 2: Adjust Configuration

-Open the configuration file and adjust lines 35 and 36 in the KM-DFX.tcl script accordingly:
+Open the KM-DFX.tcl script and adjust lines 35 and 36 in the script accordingly:
 (origin_dir should be one folder above the folder in which you cloned the project)

 ```tcl